aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 You may currently have the build instructions for your CodeBuild Projects in a `buildspec.yml` file in your source repository.
-In addition to your build commands, the CodeBuild Project's buildspec als controls some information that CDK Pipelines manages for you, like artifact identifiers, input artifact locations, Docker authorization, and exported variables.
+In addition to your build commands, the CodeBuild Project's buildspec also controls some information that CDK Pipelines manages for you, like artifact identifiers, input artifact locations, Docker authorization, and exported variables.